10 Best Leadership Skills Every Professional Needs in 2026

 Inclusive decision-making involves seeking alternative perspectives to enhance thinking and avoid blind spots.
 Cross-functional teamwork breaks down silos, speeds up execution, and puts teams on purpose.
 Korn Ferry discovered that 43% of senior leaders experience impostor syndrome, which inhibits full participation, rendering inclusivity even more important to unlock collective leadership potential.

-Leaders who create space for employees to be heard will spur innovation and speed business outcomes.
-Salesforce is a great example; its focus on diversity and inclusion has sparked culture and sparkling financial outcomes.
+Leaders who practice inclusive leadership skills by creating space for employees to be heard foster innovation and accelerate business outcomes.
+Salesforce is a strong example, where a focus on diversity and inclusion has strengthened culture while delivering sustained financial performance.

 How to build: Daily collaboration habits, constructing psychological safety, and learning decision-making approach to create inclusive input.